Cadillac Eldorado: 1991

-As the final year for the eleventh generation, the 1991 Eldorado featured Cadillac's new 4.9 liter port fuel injection V-8 engine with GM's 4T60-E electronically controlled four-speed transmission.
+1991 was the final year for the eleventh-generation Eldorado.
+New this year was Cadillac's 4.9 liter port fuel injection V-8 engine with GM's 4T60-E electronically controlled four-speed transmission.
 The Cadillac-exclusive "viscous converter clutch" provided smoother shifting under hard acceleration.
 Engine controls were monitored by the GMP4 powertrain control module (PCM), an on-board 64-kilobyte computer.
-A new exhaust set-up with a wider catalytic converter reduced restriction by 38% from last year, while the 0-60 mph speed went from 9 seconds in 1990 to 8.2 for 1991.
+A new exhaust set-up with a wider catalytic converter reduced restriction by 38% from 1990, while the 0-60 mph speed went from 9 seconds in 1990 to 8.2 for 1991.
 Revised engine mounts decreased cabin noise and vibration.
-Adaptive suspension, marketed as Computer Command Ride (CCR), automatically adapted the suspension mode to vehicle speed for better handling and ride comfort; the system, optional on most other Cadillac models, was standard on Eldorado.
+Adaptive suspension, marketed as Computer Command Ride (CCR), automatically adapted the suspension mode to vehicle speed for improved handling and ride comfort; this system was standard on Eldorado and optional on most other Cadillac models.
 The Bosch II anti-lock braking system, previously a $925 option, was made standard, as well as a more powerful 140-amp alternator.

-A $309 electrically heated windshield was newly optional, as was the "security package" ($480 on base Eldorado, no charge on Biarritz or touring coupe) which now included remote keyless entry along with automatic door locks with central unlocking.
-A theft-deterrent system was optional, $480 on base Eldorado, no charge on Biarritz or touring coupe.
+A $309 electrically heated windshield was a new option, as was the "security package" ($480 on base Eldorado, no-charge on Biarritz or Touring Coupe) which now included remote keyless entry along with automatic door locks with central unlocking.
+A $480 theft-deterrent system was also optional on the base Eldorado and available for no-charge on the Biarritz or Touring Coupe.
 The windshield washer system was revised.